ait-energy/ariadne-json-route-format/README.md

 A simple example how to display a route in a browser with Leaflet is shown in `src/main/resources/ariadne-json-route-format_example_leaflet.html`.

+### Further Hints

+- Compatibility issues: when parsing a route .json with an older version of the route format it can happen that new and therefore unknown attributes are present in the .json file.
+In that case Jackson by default throws an `UnrecognizedPropertyException`.
+Configure your `ObjectMapper` with `mapper.configure(DeserializationFeature.FAIL_ON_UNKNOWN_PROPERTIES, false)` to avoid the exception.

 ## Coding Style
 - member variables are private and mutable
     - initialization of complex types when they are defined and so that they are mutable (i.e. `new HashMap<>()` instead of `Collections.emptyMap()`)